mgk2014/PCMLAI-CAPSTONE2/README.md

 ### Conclusion

-SOCs demand very high F1 scores before an action may be undertaken by automation or humans.
+SOCs requirements for high confidence predictions translate to high F1 (function of Precision and Recall) scores before an action may be undertaken through automation or by humans.
 The goal is to catch as many real events (requiring high precision), and not miss any real attacks (high recall i.e. reduce false negatives).
-The macro F1 scores of 71% for True Positives (TP), 64% for False Positives (FP), 68% for Benign Positives (BP) would not be considered high in SOC environments, and may require a further triage before actions may be taken.
+In the current model, macro F1 scores of 71% for True Positives (TP), 64% for False Positives (FP), 68% for Benign Positives (BP), and Area Under Curve (67-73%) would not be considered high enough, and may require additional triage before an action is taken or suggested.

-The model considers account information, ip address, network message Id, Url, and device name as top contributing features i.e. the features that have the most impact on determining whether an alert should be marked as TP, FP or BP.
-While this is intuitive based on past labeled data, it complicates the deployment of the model as introduction of new devices or services in the network would require periodic revisions (re-fitting) to the model.
-Additional discussions are needed with an SME to understand the processes within a SOC around user/device life-cycle & introduction of new services.
+The model also considers account information, ip address, network message Id, url, and device name as top contributing features i.e. the features that have the most impact on determining whether an alert should be marked as TP, FP or BP.
+While this is intuitive based on the labeled data and sources/destination of threats, it also suggests the deployment of this model will require periodic re-fit, based on introduction of new devices or services.
+Additional discussions are needed with an SME to understand the life-cycle processes within a SOC for new user/device life-cycle &  cloud based services.

-Additional feature exploration in data acquisition pipeline, feature engineering work, and model development/tuning is needed to achieve higher F1 (>90%) scores before it may be considered for deployment in a SOC environment.
+Additional feature exploration in data acquisition pipeline, feature engineering work, and model development/tuning is needed to achieve higher F1 (>90%) scores before it may be considered for deployment in a SOC environment and reduce the burden on manual triaging.

 ### Next steps